xiaoxinshiwo/myblog/docs/blog/springNotes3.md

 CGLIB proxying works by generating a subclass of the target class at runtime.
 Spring configures this generated subclass to delegate method calls to the original target: the subclass is used to implement the Decorator pattern, weaving in the advice.
 CGLIB proxying should generally be transparent to users.
 However, there are some issues to consider:
 > Final methods can’t be advised, as they can’t be overridden.
+48. 数据库事物管理 PlatformTransactionManager
+>JtaTransactionManager 分布式事物管理
+This transaction manager is appropriate for handling distributed transactions, i.e. transactions that span multiple resources, and for controlling transactions on application server resources (e.g. JDBC DataSources available in JNDI) in general.
+  For a single JDBC DataSource, DataSourceTransactionManager is perfectly sufficient, and for accessing a single resource with Hibernate (including transactional cache), HibernateTransactionManager is appropriate, for example.